 MTHFR GENE POSITIVE- IF YOU HAVE ONE OR MORE OF THE MTHFR GENES DO NOT USE ANY SUPPLEMENT CONTAINING 'REGULAR' FOLIC ACID.
 AVOID ALL PROCESSED AND FORTIFIED FOODS.
 THE ONLY FOLATE YOU SHOULD CONSIDER IS L-METHYLFOLATE.
 REGULAR FOLIC ACID MAY MAKE YOU WORSE.
 Use supplements that are either folate free or contain l-methylfolate.

-In general, multivitamin supplements do not contain sufficient DHA, taurine, or some of the trace minerals and you may need to purchase them separately.
+In general, multivitamin supplements do not contain sufficient DHA, taurine, magnesium, or some of the trace minerals and you will need to purchase them separately.
 In particular sufficient selenium or iodine may be an issue.
 A good source of selenium is Jarrow Selenium Synergy.
-For iodine the Life Extension Sea Iodine.
+For iodine the Life Extension Sea Iodine works.
 Both may be ordered from iherb.com with a discount on your first order.

 When T4 or T3 are low the body is less able to convert vitamin D into the active hormone and also cannot convert beta-carotene into retinol, the active form of vitamin A. Frequently there is low production of hydrochloric acid which leads to malabsorption of B-12 and iron.
 Following diagnosis and treatment with thyroid hormones you can help restore body levels of nutrients by increasing the amounts of these nutrients in food or with supplements for about 2-3 months.